The Crazies (1973 film)

 The Crazies (also known as Code Name: Trixie) is a 1973 American science fiction horror film written and directed by George A. Romero.
 It stars Lane Carroll, Will McMillan, and Harold Wayne Jones as residents of a small American town that accidentally become afflicted by a military biological weapon.
-Filmed in Evans City in Western Pennsylvania, The Crazies was a box office failure upon release, but has since become a cult film.
+Filmed in Evans City in Western Pennsylvania, The Crazies was a box office failure upon release.
 A remake of the film was released in 2010.